markharrison/securing-applications/docs/01-introduction.md

 ![](images/01-introduction.png)

-This document is based on the content from my Microsoft Build 2022 session on 'securing applications'.
+Below is the content from my Microsoft Build 2022 session on 'Securing Applications'.
+I only had 15 minutes allocated to speak - this is what I squeezed in and delivered ...

 As organisations navigate digital transformation – there is no topic more important than defending yourself from attack.